Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

 \subsection{Circular-Arc Graphs}

 We assume that the reader is familiar with basic graph theoretical definitions.
 The \emph{intersection graph} of a family of sets is the graph where the vertices are the sets, and the edges are the pairs of sets that intersect.
 Every graph is the intersection graph of some family of sets.
-A graph is an \emph{interval graph} if it is the intersection graph of a finite set of intervals (line segments) on a line and an \emph{unit interval graph} if these intervals have unit length.
+A graph is an \emph{interval graph} if it is the intersection graph of a finite set of intervals (line segments) on a line and a \emph{unit interval graph} if these intervals have unit length.
 A graph $G$ is a \emph{circular-arc graph} if it is the intersection graph of a finite set of arcs on a circle; the latter we call an \emph{arc model of $G$}.
-Since an interval graph is a special case of a circular-arc graph, namely a circular-arc graph that can be represented with a set of arcs that do not cover the entire circle, we define the set of \emph{real circular-arc graphs} as the set of circular-arc graphs that are not interval graphs.
-It is obvious that every real circular-arc graph is connected.
-An \emph{unit circular-arc graph} is a circular-arc graph that has an arc model in which the arcs have unit length.
-For a survey on circular-arc graphs see \cite{Lin20095618} and for the definition of further special graph classes see the book of Brandst\"adt et al. \cite{BLS99}.
-A real circular-arc graph is illustrated in Figure \ref{fig:animals}.
+Since an interval graph is a special case of a circular-arc graph, namely a circular-arc graph that can be represented with a set of arcs that do not cover the entire circle, we define the set of \emph{strict circular-arc graphs} as the set of circular-arc graphs that are not interval graphs.
+Every strict circular-arc graph is connected.
+A \emph{unit circular-arc graph} is a circular-arc graph that has an arc model in which the arcs have unit length.
+For a survey on circular-arc graphs see \cite{Lin20095618} and for the definition of further special graph classes see \cite{BLS99}.
+Fig. \ref{fig:animals} illustrates a strict circular-arc graph.

 A difference between interval graphs and circular-arc graphs, that is worth mentioning, is that the maximal cliques of interval graphs can be associated to points of the \q{interval model} and therefore an interval graph can have no more maximal cliques than vertices.
 In contrast, circular-arc graphs may contain maximal cliques that do not correspond to points of some arc model \cite{Lin20095618}.
 In fact, just as in arbitrary graphs, the number of maximal cliques in circular-arc graphs can grow exponentially in the size of the graph \cite{firstCAG}.
+For the special case that there is an arc model where no three arcs cover the whole circle the number of maximal cliques is bounded by the number of vertices of the graph \cite{CFZ08}.
+Also maximal cliques may occur several times within some arc model, which is addressed by multisets in this paper.

-The following definition and the subsequent corollary formalize important graphic properties of circular arc graphs.
+The following definition and the subsequent corollary formalize important graph-theoretic properties of circular-arc graphs.